 - Benefit from the same exemptions available to small companies.

 You can find a micro-entity accounts template here.
 This page contains sample accounts and an example of a micro-entity Balance Sheet template.

-Besides filing micro-entity accounts or accounts for a small company (UK), your business will also file a company tax return (CT600) each year along with the contractor accounts.
+Besides filing micro-entity accounts or accounts for a small company (UK), your business should also file a company tax return (CT600) each year along with the contractor accounts.
 The tax return will show the company’s taxable profit and any Corporation Tax due to be paid.
 Once again, your accountant can do this, or you do this online via your HMRC Business Tax account.

 As a business owner, you should also give your company’s shareholders a copy of the accounts.

 A dormant company is one that hasn’t begun trading yet or has very few transactions.
 However, even though dormant companies may not be a priority for the directors that own them, they still have to file accounts.
 The accounts need filing once per annum as does the Confirmation Statement.